Frank-Pechar/js-mapty/README.md

 - Leaflet Mapping Library API
 - Use of Local Storage for persistent data
 - Form Data
+- Private Fields

 ## Coding Methods and Features Used:

-- Base and Sub Classes and Static Methods
+- Base and Sub Classes and Static Methods (class, extends, super, constructor)
 - Private Fields and Methods
 - Protected Fields and Methods for Class Inheritance
 - navigator.geolocation.getCurrentPosition
 - Event Delegation for Elements Not Yet Created in DOM
-- Array methods ever,
+- Array methods ever, slice
+- Date.now